patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Relational-Database-Postgres/sequelize-orm-with-postgres.md

 In a relational database system, tables (models) can be **related** using foreign key relationships / [associations](https://sequelize.org/docs/v6/core-concepts/assocs/).
 For example, say we have a table of **Users** and a table of **Tasks**, where each User could have **1 or more** Tasks.
 To enforce this relationship, we would add an additional column on the Tasks table as a foreign-key to the Users table, since 1 or more Tasks could belong to a specific user.
 For example, "Task 1", "Task 2" and "Task 3" could all belong to "User 1", whereas "Task 4" and "Task 5" may belong to "User 2".

-Using Sequelize models, we can easily define this relationship using the hasMany() method on our User model (since "User has many Task(s)"), for example:
+Using Sequelize models, we can easily define this relationship using the hasMany() / belongsTo() methods (since "User has many Task(s)"), for example:

 ```javascript
 // Define our "User" and "Task" models